alvin0319/go-stargate-server/README.md

-# go-stargate-client
+# go-stargate-server
-A StarGate client written in Go
+A StarGate server written in Go